adamchainz/ec2-metadata/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Clear all the cached attributes on the class, meaning their next access will
 re-fetch the data from the metadata API.
+This includes clearing the token used
+to authenticate with the service.

 ``iam_info: dict``
 ~~~~~~~~~~~~~~~~~~